Jordan-Jarvis/RPi-Diskalvier-network-player/README.md

 # RPi-Diskalvier-network-player
 (inspired by Florian Bador)
 This player allows for a Raspberry Pi to host a Midi player/recorder server.
+This plays using the serial MIDI port used for various instruments and DOES NOT CONTAIN A SYNTHYSIZER!
+You can route it to a local synth like timidity if you need support.
 It has a web interface and ajax/json support for future Alexa and Google home integration.
 ![](./static/screenshot.png)

 Very much a WIP